 What is sequence of returns risk?
 If you spend 4% of your portfolio a year and the portfolio is only producing 3% in dividend and interest income, then you have a 1% shortfall that you need to make up by selling a small chunk of your portfolio each year.

 That’s a mild administrative inconvenience in a bull market.
 But being a forced seller in the trough of a bear market is a disaster.

 Your whole financial set-up should be designed so that you’re never a forced seller of risk assets in a bear market.

 People that give up the day job / business when they get to financial independence should consider changing their asset allocation.

-Jim Collins, the elder statesman of US financial independence bloggers, offers a neat rule of thumb for this.
+Jim Collins offers a neat rule of thumb for asset allocation.
 Imagine 2 phases in life.
-There’s the accumulation phase and, post financial independence, there’s the wealth preservation phase.
-Jim suggests that people in the accumulation phase have 100% of their portfolio in shares (plus an emergency fund of cash).
-That’s because when you are working, it doesn’t matter if your investments fall in price.
-In fact, its an opportunity to get more for your money each month.
+There’s the accumulation phase (working) and, after financial independence, there’s the wealth preservation phase.
+Jim suggests that people in the accumulation phase have 100% of their portfolio in shares (plus a cash emergency fund).
+That’s because when you are working, it doesn’t matter if your investments fall in price…its an opportunity to get more for your money each month.

 If you are not working, not having access to cash is like not having oil in your car engine.
 Everything seizes up.
 So, once you’ve quit working, you include a 25% bond / cash allocation.

 The main benefit of the bond / cash allocation is that you can ride out a 5 year bear market without selling equities (shares, stocks) when they are too cheap.
 Instead you can spend from the cash (or bond) part of the portfolio.